jimmyfowler/lmc-book/lectures/state-space.md

 $$ \dot{x} = Ax + Bu + C.$$

-While this is not strictly linear, for optimization-based control (which we study later), practically speaking, it does affect the way we solve the optimization problem.
+While this is not strictly linear, for optimization-based control (which we study later), practically speaking, it does not affect the way we solve the optimization problem.

 #### Linearization about an equilibrium point